817 Naval Air Squadron

-817 Naval Air Squadron was a unit of the Royal Navy Fleet Air Arm during the Second World War.
+817 Naval Air Squadron was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) during the Second World War.

 In 1941, the squadron operated Fairey Albacore aircraft in the Anti-Submarine Warfare role in Icelandic and Mediterranean waters.
 The Squadron was reformed in 1943, with Fairey Barracuda aircraft and carried out operations in the Far East before disbanding at the end of the war.

 The squadron was reformed as 817 Squadron RAN in 1950.

+History

+Torpedo, Spotter, Reconnaissance Squadron (1941-1943)

+817 Naval Air Squadron formed at RNAS Crail (HMS Jackdaw), Fife, Scotland, on 15 March 1941, as a Torpedo Spotter Reconnaissance (TSR) unit, initially equipped with nine Fairey Albacore biplane torpedo bomber aircraft.